Alcoholics Anonymous History and Its Christian Roots

 Three men!
 The first three AAs.
 All healed by the power of God—never to drink again!

 What they did is scarcely known by AAs and recovery workers today.
 I know, for I have spoken and written about it in front of audiences all over the United States and in Canada—in person, in books, in articles, in emails, in phone calls, and on radio and television.
-Yet that is the message newcomers, sponsors, meetings, conferences, Christian leaders and workers, and A.A. writers seem hungry to hear today
+Yet that is the message they seem hungry to hear.

 Benefitting Today from the “Lessons Learned” by A.A.’s Pioneers